tomasvana10/commits2pdf/README.md

 ```
 pip install -U commits2pdf OR pip3 install -U commits2pdf
 ```
-OR, install the package in your home directory (good if you aren't using a virtual environment):
+OR, install the package in your home directory if you aren't using a virtual environment:
 ```
 pip install --user -U commits2pdf
 ```